Search inside saved videos: the complete 2026 guide

 Strengths: the only one of the four that handles all three short-video platforms.
 Cross-user dedup means if you save a video someone else already saved, your library updates instantly with no extra credit cost.
 Hybrid retrieval is the default, not an upgrade tier.

 Trade-offs: you're paying for the transcription credits on Instagram and TikTok (YouTube transcripts are free to fetch).
-Free tier gets 30 saves/month, which is enough to evaluate but cramped if you save heavily.
+The 7-day free trial is enough to evaluate whether transcript search finds things you couldn't before.

 Built around: the active reader who watches with intent.
 Glasp lets you highlight specific sentences in YouTube transcripts as you watch, then search across only those highlights.
 It's been the dominant tool for the highlights workflow since it launched in 2021.